Mooresville, North Carolina: Transportation and highways

 Exit 36 from Interstate 77 provides access to NC 150 and downtown Mooresville.
 Exits 33 and 42 from Interstate 77 provide access to US 21, while Exit 42 also connects with NC 115.
 Exits 31 (Langtree Road) and 35 (Brawley School Road) also connect I-77 with Mooresville.

 The I-77 Express Lanes begin at Exit 36, and continue south through the Mecklenburg County towns of Davidson, Cornelius and Huntersville before terminating in Uptown Charlotte.

 Lake Norman Airpark

 Lake Norman Airpark is located on the edge of Lake Norman and is 5 miles northwest of downtown Mooresville, offering a 3100 ft runway.
 A thriving "fly-in community", Lake Norman Airpark is home to almost 50 lots.
 Tie-downs and fuel are available.
 The airport is owned by the surrounding Lake Norman Airpark Owners Association.

-Schools

-Mooresville is primarily served by the Mooresville Graded School District, but is also partly in the Iredell-Statesville school system.
-A proposal in the 2007 North Carolina state budget could have possibly consolidated the two systems.
-It states that only one school system in a county would be funded.
-It was stalled in committee though and failed passage.
-Previous attempts to consolidate have been defeated.

-By 2010, every student in the fourth through twelfth grades in the Mooresville Graded School District had a MacBook laptop.
-Mooresville recently built a new intermediate school and elementary school, then moved the middle school to Mooresville Intermediate School, and is using the old middle school as an extended campus of the Mooresville High School, known as the Magnolia Street Campus.

-In 2010, Mooresville Graded School District dedicated and renamed the high school's football stadium after Coach Joe Popp.
-Coach Popp and the 1961 Mooresville Blue Devils won the NC State High School Football Championship and remain the only team from Mooresville to have that honor.
-Coach Popp is also a member of the Catawba College Sports Hall of Fame.
-Coach Popp Stadium is located behind the Magnolia Street Campus of Mooresville High School.

-Mooresville is the location of a campus of Mitchell Community College, whose main campus is in Statesville, the county seat of Iredell County.